mchristensson/kiosken/README.md

-# kiosken
+# Spring Beans JUnit with env property as input
-Just some sandboxing of Spring Beans, Core etc using Java and Tomcat
+Just some sandboxing of Spring Beans with env property configured jdbc connections See class Beans.java for details